-Colgate's Get Involved platform is the system of record for groups and organizations.
-Students can peruse the listings to see the groups they may wish to join, and they utilize the platform to join a club and for administrative functions.
+Colgate's Get Involved platform is the online focal point for many clubs and organizations.
+Students can peruse the listings to see the groups they may wish to join, and they utilize the platform for club administrative functions.

 C More at colgate.edu/osi